near/docs/docs/2.build/1.chain-abstraction/chain-signatures.md

 :::info MPC testnet contracts

-If you want to try things out, these are the smart contracts available on `testnet`:
+If you want to try things out, these are the smart contracts available on `testnet`.

 - `v2.multichain-mpc.testnet`: MPC signer contract
 - `canhazgas.testnet`: [Multichain Gas Station](multichain-gas-relayer/gas-station.md) contract
 - `nft.kagi.testnet`: [NFT Chain Key](nft-keys.md) contract

+Please note that during this early `alpha` development stage the `testnet` contracts are continually being upgraded and redeployed.

+This may result in lost `testnet` keys, accounts, and cross-chain assets.

 :::